 The nature of the hospitality industry is centered around service efficiency and comfort, with customer experience being the core of its very business.

-However, findings of a recent research conducted by Esteban Kolsky the CEO of thinkJar, suggests that customers of this digital age are more educated, empowered and presently have more options available to them.
+According to a research conducted by Esteban Kolsky the CEO of thinkJar, customers of this digital age are more educated, empowered and presently have more options available to them.

 “Customer experience is defined by the customer, for the customer, at each touch-point, each time,” said Kolsky.